NoSQLKnowHow/demoapp/docs/notebook-plan-data-fundamentals.md

 ### Cell 0.2 - Markdown: Dataset context

 Quick context on the Prism dataset.
-One short paragraph: Prism uses a curated smart city dataset with seven districts, 28 infrastructure assets (bridges, substations, pipelines, sensors, communication towers, and more), maintenance logs, inspection reports, and connectivity relationships between assets.
-All stored in one Oracle database, projected as relational rows, JSON documents, graph relationships, and vector embeddings.
+One short paragraph: Prism uses a curated smart city dataset with seven districts, 28 infrastructure assets (bridges, substations, pipelines, sensors, communication towers, and more), maintenance logs, inspection reports with findings, and connectivity relationships between assets.
+All stored in one Oracle database, projected as relational rows, JSON documents, graph relationships, and vector embeddings, with no duplication and no synchronization overhead.

 ### Cell 0.3 - Code: Configuration